LifeDesks/patches/README.md

-patches
+Patches
 =======

-Custom patches for Drupal core and contributed modules
+Custom patches for Drupal core and contributed modules required by LifeDesks.